This year Sanlúcar de Barrameda’s feria will take place from June 6 – 11, 2023.

-When you think of stereotypical “Spain” what images come to mind?
-For me it’s flamenco dresses, good wine, music, and dancing…and Sanlúcar’s Feria de la Manzanilla encompasses all of these elements and then some!
+When you think of stereotypical “Spain” what comes to mind?
+For me it’s flamenco dresses, good wine, music, and dancing…and Sanlúcar de Barrameda’s Feria de la Manzanilla encompasses all of these elements and then some!
 Cities all over Spain have their own annual fairs but if you ask me, the feria of Sanlúcar de Barrameda is the best.
-Of course, I’m slightly biased considering I live here…but once you’ve attended a few ferias for yourself you might feel the same way!
+Of course I’m biased considering I live here…but once you’ve attended a few ferias for yourself you might feel the same way.
 Before getting into the details of the event, let’s go over a few vocab words.
 Make sure to check out my post on the ferias of Andalusia as well for more tips.

 - Sevillanas: You’ll see people dancing Sevillanas at feria.
 It’s a traditional dance and music style that got its flamenco flair in the nineteenth century.
-I took Sevillanas classes in Sanlúcar and my instructor explained that the four parts of the dance represent four stages of a romantic courtship; first the couple meets, then they fall in love, then they fight, and finally they make up.
-The pasos or parts of the dance interpret this story.
+I took Sevillanas classes in Sanlúcar and my instructor explained that the four pasos of the dance represent four stages of a romantic courtship.
+In the first dance the couple meets, in the second then they fall in love, in the third they fight, and finally in the fourth they make up.

 Sanlúcar’s annual fair first started in 1295 for commercial motives—specificallly as an event to encourage trade and livestock sales.
 The tradition continued over the years, and in 1616 it acquired a religious flair with celebrations near churches in different locations all over the city.
 In 1972 the feria evolved into what we see today; it received its official name of Feria de la Manzanilla and the city’s Avenida Calzada Duquesa Isabel (a.k.a. the Calzada) was designated as the location for the event from there on out.